Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/10-get_moving_with_alveo/06-meet-the-other-shoe.md

 ## Overview

-You didn’t think you were getting out of here quite so fast, did you?
-As I said at the beginning: _vadd will never beat the processor_.
-It’s too simple; if you don’t have to transfer data and you can burn through local cache, the CPU will always win in the end, assuming you haven’t hauled your uncle’s dusty 386 Turbo out of the basement to run this test.
+You did not think you were getting out of here quite so fast, did you?
+As I said at the beginning: `_vadd` will never beat the processor.
+It is too simple; if you do not have to transfer data and you can burn through local cache, the CPU will always win in the end.

-The results from the previous session look good - on paper.
-I get it, I’m in marketing.
-I want to call it a day.
-But I seem to recall also having a degree with the word “engineering” on it gathering dust somewhere, so - as a fellow engineer - let me break it to you.
+The results from the previous session look good — on paper.

 ## Key Code

-For simple algorithms, an accelerator just won’t win.
-Let’s use OpenMP to parallelize the processor loop.
-We include the header omp.h, and then apply an OpenMP pragma to the CPU code as in listing 3.19.
+For simple algorithms, an accelerator just will not win.
+Use OpenMP® to parallelize the processor loop.
+We include the header `omp.h`, and then apply an OpenMP pragma to the CPU code as in listing 3.19.

 ```cpp
 void vadd_sw(uint32_t* a, uint32_t *b, uint32_t* c, uint32_t size)